-(d) Reifencom GmbH, Hannover (RCH), a wholly owned step down subsidiary was merged into its parent company, Reifencom GmbH, Bielefeld (RCB) with effect from August 16, 2018.
+- (d) Reifencom GmbH, Hannover (RCH), a wholly owned step down subsidiary was merged into its parent company, Reifencom GmbH, Bielefeld (RCB) with effect from August 16, 2018.
 Pursuant to the merger, the name of RCB was changed to Reifencom GmbH, Hannover.
 Also Reifencom Einkaufsgesellschaft, mbH & Co.
-OHG, Hannover (equally owned by RCH and RCB) was merged with RCB.

-(e) Subsequent to the merger as per (d) above, Reifencom Tyre (Qingdao) Co., Ltd. became a wholly owned subsidiary of Reifencom GmbH, Hannover (formerly Reifencom GmbH, Bielefeld).
-Became an associate of the Company with effect from February 21, 2018.
+OHG, Hannover (equally owned by RCH and RCB) was merged with RCB. - (e) Subsequent to the merger as per (d) above, Reifencom Tyre (Qingdao) Co., Ltd. became a wholly owned subsidiary of Reifencom GmbH, Hannover (formerly Reifencom GmbH, Bielefeld). - (f) Became an associate of the Company with effect from February 21, 2018. - No transaction during the previous year.